I understand you have a new release out called Enchanting the Beast. Can you tell us a little bit about your fabulous new book?

 What do we have to look forward to next?

-To celebrate her book release, Kathryne is offering a free autographed copy of DOUBLE ENCHANTMENT to one lucky commenter on today's blog.
-Please make sure we have an e-mail address to contact you if you win.
-She will be around all day today.
+To celebrate her book release, Kathryne is offering an autographed copy of Double Enchantment to one lucky commenter on today's blog.
+(Please check the comment section Monday evening to see who won) She will be around all day today.
 I'm sure some of you have questions or comments for her, so please ask away...